KaydenLiss/all-of-time-and-space/content/posts/a-jolly-good-fellow/_index.md

 After the conversation we tried to weigh our options, but really there wasn’t much to do.
 There was a possibility for us to fix it and one good option to do it.
 So we turned around and headed back to Regensburg.

 It was good timing, too.
-Just as we arrived back the firebrigade was leaving.
-Apparently there had been too much rain and the cellar got flooded.
+Just as we arrived back, the firebrigade was leaving.
+Apparently there had been too much rain and the cellar had got flooded.
 Cleaning it was a lot easier with four people than it would have been with two, I imagine.

 Mike has spent some time with the pipes, but it’s still work in progress.
 We have no idea how long we will need and when we can be on the road again.
 But with any luck it will be soon and we will finally be able to start our trip properly.

-Until then we will do the two most important things: keep calm and cuddle the cat.
+Until then, we will do the two most important things: Keep calm and cuddle the cat.

 Lilo